siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Joined Addition.md

 (u + v)^2 = u^2 + v^2 + 2uv
 $$

-This is the ordinary notable product, or *producto notable*:
+This is the binomial square identity:

 $$
 (u+v)^2.